TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 # Web GUI сonfigurator

+## Version 2026.1.22.485 (23 Friday, 2026)
+### Changes
+* TakeprofitBridge MT5: Slippage tolerance value is now set to 0 when using a default rule.

 ## Version 2025.12.17.776 (26 December, 2025)
 ### Changes
 * Dealer MT5: Rules file format has been changed from .csv to .ini.